“They told me it’s out there: The Pacific Vortex. Paradise”; The “Plastic bag” anticipates his destiny through Werner Herzog’s voice.

-“Nothing could destroy me”, boasts the bag even after a large garbage truck running over it several times.
-Then, the wind takes him out of the site and the destiny.
+“Nothing could destroy me”, boasts the bag even after a large garbage truck ran over it several times.
+Then, the wind takes him out of the site and destiny.

 Meeting his “girlfriend”

-During his resumed journey, he meets his red-colored “girlfriend” plastic bag.
+During his resumed journey, he meets his red-coloured “girlfriend” plastic bag.
 He moves and dances gracefully with her.